 Although he died young, Otis Redding’s emotional tone and live performances placed him as one of soul music’s most influential musicians.

-He still learned to play multiple instruments and was signed to Stax Records, where he spent the late 60s recording and releasing chart-toppers like “These Arms of Mine” and “Satisfaction.”
+Despite difficulties, Redding still learned to play multiple instruments and was signed to Stax Records, where he spent the late 1960s recording and releasing chart-toppers like “These Arms of Mine” and “Satisfaction.”

-His most popular release “(Sittin’ On the) Dock of the Bay” was recorded weeks before his death and sold over four million copies, securing him a place as the King of Soul.
+Redding’s most popular release, “(Sittin’ On the) Dock of the Bay,” was recorded weeks before his death and sold over four million copies, securing him a place as the King of Soul.

 28. Darius Rucker

-Darius Rucker is an American singer and songwriter who rose to Grammy-winning status with his rock band Hootie & the Blowfish, formed in his college days in 1986.
+Lastly, we have Darius Rucker, an American singer, and songwriter who rose to Grammy-winning status with his rock band Hootie & the Blowfish, formed in his college days in 1986.